rosetta-home/lifx/README.md

 The web interface currently controls all lights on the network.

+You can disable the web interface by setting `:lifx, tcp_server: false` in your applications config file

 ## Explanation

 As long as you are on the same subnet as your lightbulbs, you should see some information in stdout about devices being discovered